 In her opening comments, Priyangee Guha explored the difficulties of adapting to the needs of disabled students within the educational institutions which emphasise on specific learning and teaching methods.
 She shared the deep rooted ways in which fitting into the system can affect a disabled child and adult.
 She stated that when one sees her resume, we see someone who's achieved a lot, who's studied and been able to become something.
 However, what is invisible is the effect “of acting normal” on her mental health.
 This acting is mandatory in order to avoid bullying and therefore can be very exhausting for autistic individuals.

 Niyar Saikia in her presentation spoke about the ways in which speaking as a form of communication is presented as important and how this leads to her being denied opportunities, both within the theatre space where voice is presented as essential.
 She reiterated how the many forms of theatre like body movements, mime were all not provided as options to her even in theatre school.

 Some of the key recommendations provided by the panellists were:

 - Accessibility is not just for those with disabilities.
-Neurotypicals and able-bodied people too can benefit from provisions such as allowing screen readers, flexible deadlines, clear instruction that breakdown larger tasks, and going beyond textbooks to explore other learning aids.
+Neurotypicals and non disabled people too can benefit from provisions such as allowing screen readers, flexible deadlines, clear instruction that breakdown larger tasks, and going beyond textbooks to explore other learning aids.

 - Give space and time to experiment, relax, and recuperate.
 Packing up a student’s schedule to the hilt does not always translate into meaning learning or engagement with the material provided.